LaurieLBaker/academic-website/content/home/experience.md

   date_end = ""
   description = """

-As Head of Faculty (temporary promotion) at the Data Science Campus, I lead a team of three lecturers and one programme officer.
+As Head of Faculty at the Data Science Campus, I lead a team of four lecturers and one programme officer.
 Our team develops and delivers a range of data science and capacity-building programmes including a two-year training programme for graduate data scientists.
-We also develop bespoke programmes, working with national and international partners to help them build their organisation's data science skills.
+We also develop bespoke programmes, working with national and international partners to help them to build their organisation's data science skills.

 """